youssefd7/Cosmara-Path-Tracer/README.md

 # Building a Scene

-In this renderer the scene is built through the SceneRender.h file, which has a sceneLayout function, this is where you can script what you can choose to render.
+In this renderer the scene is built through the SceneRender.h file, which has a sceneLayout function, in this function you can add objects to the scene, create materials with or without textures, apply them to primitives and position them.
+For additional transforms, visit scenetools.h, to edit some parameters such as the transform of the model within the scene.
+This project is focused on the path tracing pipeline/logic and architecture, and there isn't user customisability or scene building without editing the code.

 # Features/Highlights